Privacy and Media Statement

 Wildlife Preservation Canada (WPC) is committed to respecting our donors, their families and our employees by adhering to the privacy principles set forth in the Personal Information Protection and Electronic Documents Act (PIPEDA).
 Those principles are:

 WPC is responsible for personal information under its control.
-The Executive Director is accountable to the Board of Trustees for compliance with this statement.
-The Chief Privacy Officer is responsible for the management of the statement including the guiding principles.
+The Executive Director is accountable to the Board of Directors for compliance with this statement.

 WPC, at or before the time personal information is collected, will identify the purpose for which personal information is collected.
 The primary purposes are fundraising, statistics and meeting legal and regulatory requirements.
 Specifically, this includes processing gifts, issuing receipts, mailing newsletters, sending direct mail, trading names with like-minded organizations, sending invitations to events, and informing donors about new services.
 When personal information that has been collected is to be used for a purpose not previously identified, the new purpose will be identified prior to use.
 Unless law requires the new purpose, your consent is required before information can be used for that purpose.